tordevries/debuggr/README.md

 A Boolean value which, if true, prevents users from reading this PHP file with itself.
 The default is true.
 The only scenario where you want this to be "false" is if you have configured a set of default values of this code that you want someone else to copy.

 #### showFilesMenu
 A Boolean value which, if true, will update the File menu with links to all the files in the current directory.
 The default is false.
 If accessCurrentDirectoryOnly is false (see above), the "Files" menu will _also_ include local folders and their files/subdirectories.
+Also, the reload and auto-reload functions will check and dynamically reload updated file menus via AJAX.

 #### highlightCode
 A Boolean value which, if true, will include references to load Highlight.js and a collection of CSS to provide basic code styling/highlighting.
 The default is true.